 Our evidence-based, clinical practice guideline “Human Papillomavirus (HPV) Testing in Head and Neck Carcinomas” helps to standardize testing for HPV in head and neck carcinomas.
 It recommends that all patients with newly diagnosed oropharyngeal squamous cell carcinoma be tested for high-risk HPV.

 The guideline was developed by our Pathology and Laboratory Quality Center for Evidence-based Guidelines and its interdisciplinary, expert panel of surgical and molecular pathologists, cytopathologists, head and neck surgeons, and radiation and medical oncologists.
 The panel screened more than 2,200 articles and reviewed evidence from 492 studies to develop a total of 14 guideline recommendations.

-Clinical teams should adopt the guideline to ensure eligible patients receive consistent, accurate assessment of HPV status.
+Clinical teams should adopt the guideline, available in the Archives of Pathology & Laboratory Medicine, to ensure eligible patients receive consistent, accurate assessment of HPV status.

 - Published online ahead of print: December 18, 2017

 Guideline Tools and Resources

 Download the following tools and resources to help implement the guideline:

 Review more CAP evidence-based guidelines by the Center.